 3. Improve Your Sleep

 Stress can affect your sleep quality, which is why you should adopt a new bedtime regimen.
 To start, turn off all electronics in your home off once the sun sets, as it is the blue-light from these devices that can disrupt your circadian rhythm, worsening your sleep on a daily basis.
 Then, before bed, try the meditation techniques you’ve found work for you.
 Be consistent with your routine, and you’ll see an improvement in your sleep quality.
+And another way to improve sleep is through use of essential oils which are very effective in relieving stress so go ahead and buy an essential oil diffuser for your bedroom.

 4. Start A New Hobby